lgbarn/auditd/README.md

 ## Limitations

-This module has only been tested on RedHat,CentOS and it derivatives. i All other distributions are not supported.
+This module has only been tested on RedHat,CentOS and it derivatives.
+All other distributions are not supported.

 ## Development